Eventfulness of form

 street by a front lawn – yet close enough for people to commute to

 the city to earn their living, was new."
-The rural lands opened to development by rail access prompted creation of a novel house-type, a hybrid Gowans calls "a combination of country and city home," one with "a basically horizontal look...with the long facade facing the street".
-In this sense, Savage's picturesque intentions for his own bungalow just happened to mirror the fashion then occurring in rural suburbs right across North America.
-But being an architect who was designing a home for his own family's use, he could endow his version of the bungalow with bona fide Arts and Crafts attributes (for example, organic building placement, see first section above).
+The rural lands opened to development by rail access is behind the novel house-type, a hybrid form that Gowans calls "a combination of country and city home," one having "a basically horizontal look...with the long facade facing the street".
+In this sense, Savage's picturesque intentions for his own bungalow just happened to mirror what was happening in rural suburbs right across North America.
+But being an architect designing a home for his own family's use, he could endow his version of the bungalow with bona fide Arts and Crafts attributes (for example, organic building placement, see first section above).

 ![]() |